learner-sys/Hospital-data-management-system/System Requirements.md

 1- The specific hospital departments it contains.
-2- Names of all the employees (doctors, nurses, receptionists) who work in the hospital 3- Provide the visitor with all information about the specific medical procedure 4-Provide the visitor with a clear and obvious direction as to what action they should take next.
+2- Names of all the employees (doctors, nurses, receptionists) who work in the hospital 3- Provide the visitor with all information about the specific medical procedure 4- Provide the visitor with a clear and obvious direction as to what action they should take next.

 Every hospital department has a unique Id, type, and location.
 Also, there is an employee with first name and last name, phone number, address, gender, and a unique id.
 EMPLOYEE further